directmusic/header-source-side-by-side/README.md

-# header-source-side-by-side README
+# Header/Source Side-By-Side

-This extension will attempt to open a related file for instance myFile.cpp / myFile.h in a tab group to the left and right.
+This extension will attempt to open a related file (myFile.cpp / myFile.h) in a tab group to the left and right.
 Running the command again will swap the cursor location from these two groups.
-This is similar to the way Xcode handles showing the implementation along side the header file.
+This is similar to Xcode.

 ## Features

-- Open the header and implementation side-by-side.
+- Open the header and implementation files (or any similarly named files) side-by-side.

-## Requirements

-No special requirements

 ## Extension Settings

-For example:

 This extension contributes the following settings:

-* `header-source-side-by-side.do`: Open a tab group to the right or left and swap to the source / implementation
+* `header-source-side-by-side.do`: Open a tab group to the right or left with the related file.

 ## Release Notes

-Users appreciate release notes as you update your extension.

 ### 0.0.1